ausbitbank/stable-diffusion-discord-bot/README.md

 Run with `npm start` or `yarn start`

-Invite to your server with `https://discord.com/oauth2/authorize?client_id= BOT TOKEN HERE &scope=bot&permissions=124992` (these ᴛᴇxᴛ ᴘᴇʀᴍɪssɪᴏɴs are required for the bot to function!)
+Invite to your server with `https://discord.com/oauth2/authorize?client_id= APPLICATION ID HERE &scope=bot&permissions=124992` (these ᴛᴇxᴛ ᴘᴇʀᴍɪssɪᴏɴs are required for the bot to function!)

 ## Current features:
 - Most features from the lstein fork are available via bot